LemurPwned/cmtj/docs/physics/sb-model.md

 1. Create energy expression of the system.
 2. Obtain equilibirum magnetisation position of the system.
-3. Compute the hessian matrix of the energy expression.
+3. Compute the hessian matrix $H$ of the energy expression.
-4. Find the roots of the det(hessian).
+4. Find the roots of the $\det H$.

 Each layer is described by the following parameters: